 - Spatial audio sound

 Tip: Amazon still really wants you to upgrade to Amazon Music Unlimited.
-If you’re navigating the Amazon site, you’ll want to use the link above for Prime Music because otherwise you may end up accidentally signing up for Amazon Music Unlimited (although they’re offering a free 30-day trial, so even if you sign up, you have time to cancel).
+If you’re navigating the Amazon site, you’ll want to use the link above for Prime Music because otherwise you may end up accidentally signing up for Amazon Music Unlimited (although they’re often offer a free 30-day trial or three-month trial so even if you sign up, you have time to cancel).

 If you search for a specific song and hit shuffle to start playing, you’ll most likely hear your target song as either the second or third song in the sequence.
 That’s been our experience, anyway.

 But there’s another workaround.
 Many times, artists release their biggest songs as singles.
 Search for your favorite song, and if a separate single release turns up in the search results, play it.
 Basically, you’re “shuffling” a 1-song album.
 Shortcut!

 RELATED: With Spotify Increasing Its Prices, Is Amazon Music the Better Deal?

 Prime members get to listen to every Amazon podcast commercial-free, too.

 Amazon has a bunch of their own in-house podcasts — including everything from their recently purchased podcast studio Wondery.
 And as part of the new expansion, Prime members will get ad-free access to those shows.